Are you looking for a profession that places you as a key member of the patient's team?

 The Diagnostic Medical Sonography Program at Loma Linda University, School of Allied Health Professions, provides a quality educational experience focused on the whole person.
-The program prepares students to take the national board exam, become entry-level sonographers, and be equipped with the knowledge, skills, values, attitudes, and behaviors appropriate for providing excellent patient care and working on a health care team.
+The program prepares students to take the national board exam and become entry-level sonographers.
+It also equips them with the knowledge, skills, values, attitudes and behaviors appropriate for providing excellent patient care and working on a health care team.

 Our vision is to be known by our students, alumni, clinical instructors, faculty, professional community, and staff as the Diagnostic Medical Sonography Program of choice.
 Additionally, we want the program experience to be known as "a close family" that is exciting, challenging, and transforming.

-We will accomplish our mission and vision by setting and achieving high standards of excellence in professional behavior, academic and clinical education, customer service, and collaborative success, while living by the Loma Linda University values of excellence, integrity, compassion, self-control, humility, freedom, and justice
+We accomplish our mission and vision by achieving high standards of excellence.
+These include standards for professional behavior, academics, clinical education, customer service and collaborative success.
+We do this while living by the Loma Linda University values of excellence, integrity, compassion, self-control, humility, freedom, and justice.

 Goals and Student Learning Outcomes

 While in the Program, students will demonstrate clinical competence by performing ultrasound exams of diagnostic quality, and applying patient care and appropriate practices for all procedures.
-Students will communicate effectively by being able to clearly explain ultrasound procedures to patients and often family members, effectively communicate and work with the health care team, and demonstrate appropriate communication to diverse populations.
+Students will communicate effectively and clearly explain ultrasound procedures to patients and often family members.
+They will effectively communicate and work with the healthcare team while demonstrating appropriate communication to diverse populations.
 Students will develop critical thinking and problem-solving skills so that they can appropriately adjust procedures, and critique images to determine diagnostic acceptability.
 Students will demonstrate the values and professional development, model professional behavior, and examine the core values and reflect on personal application.
 Students will also apply knowledge in interdisciplinary situations.

 - Program FAQ